passionguan/DESUU/README.md

 best_pop.out: This file contains the best solutions obtained at the end of simulation run. params.out: This file contains the information about input parameters as read by the program.

-the best_pop.out file contains all the non-dominate solutions, which consist of the Pareto frontier.
+The best_pop.out file contains all the non-dominate solutions, which consist of the Pareto frontier.
 ---------------------------------------------------------------------------

 About the input parameters